Anjum Chopra: Career

 Anjum Chopra is both a Test and One Day International cricketer who represented India's national women's cricket team.
 She is currently working as a cricket commentator.
 She made her One Day International debut in 1995 against New Zealand at Christchurch.
 In the first ODI she opened the bowling for India, giving 14 runs in her 4 overs.
 Going in to bat at No 10 for India, she had a crucial partnership of 11 runs to secure the victory for India.

 She made her Test match debut in November 1995 against England in Calcutta.
 She was sent in as a nightwatchman against the English team in her very first Test match for India.
 Living up to her coach's confidence in her she successfully batted until the next morning until lunch scoring 27 runs for her team.

 She was made Vice Captain of the Indian team in 2000 ESPNcricinfo World Cup in New Zealand.
 With two player of the match awards and the highest scorer from India, Chopra led the batting charts at the World Cup until the Indian team lost in the semi-finals to eventual winners New Zealand.

 Chopra was made the Captain of the Indian team in 2002.
-In her first series as skipper, she led India with 7 debutants to a whitewash win over visiting England side, a record victory.
+In her first series as skipper, she led India with 7 debutants to a whitewash win over visiting England team, a record victory.
 The Indian team's first tour of South Africa saw them record their first overseas Test win, with Anjum Chopra scoring a match-winning 80.
 Her astute captaincy and using the part-time bowlers got the team 20 South African wickets at Paarl.

 In 2005 World Cup in South Africa, India reached the finals of the World Cup for the first time.
 She was the top scorer from India and was also the Player of the Match against England.